Pilar Khoury: Youth and college

 At 10 years old, Khoury began her youth career at local club Ottawa Gloucester Hornets, where she remained for seven years.
 She began as a defender, before being moved up to forward in her last year at the club.

-Khoury then moved to the University of Ottawa's team, the Ottawa Gee-Gees.
-She made her breakthrough in her third season at the club, breaking the university’s scoring record twice and winning multiple individual titles.
-Khoury finished her career with the Ottawa Gee-Gees as their all-time leading goal scorer, with 58 goals.
+In 2011, Khoury moved to the University of Ottawa's team, the Ottawa Gee-Gees.
+She made her breakthrough in her third season at the club, in 2013–14, breaking the university's scoring record twice and winning multiple individual titles.
+Khoury finished her career with the Gee-Gees in 2015 as their all-time leading goal scorer, with 58 goals.

 Albi

 Khoury began her senior career in 2016, moving to Division 1 Féminine side Albi in France on 1 August.
 After being a reserve for the first half of the 2016–17 season, she became a regular in the second half and helped her side avoid relegation.
-Her second season saw Khoury miss multiple matches due to injuries, and the club was relegated to the Division 2 Féminine.
+Her second season saw Khoury miss multiple matches due to injuries, and the club was relegated to the Division 2.

 Grenoble

 She moved to Grenoble for the 2018–19 season in the Division 2.
 After a slow start, scoring once in the first half of the season, Khoury scored 10 goals in her next 10 games.
-She also scored three goals in four Coupe de France féminine games.
+She also scored three goals in four Coupe de France games.

 Saint-Étienne

 In 2019, Khoury joined Division 2 runners-up Saint-Étienne where, in the 2019–20 season, she scored six league goals in 11 matches.
 She also scored a goal in her only Coupe de France appearance.

 In 2020–21, Khoury scored four goals in four games, before the season was cancelled due to the COVID-19 pandemic in France.
 She finished with 11 goals in 18 games in all competitions.

 Nantes

 On 27 July 2021, Khoury moved to Nantes.
 She made her debut on 5 September, in a 3–0 win against Lens.
 On 10 October, Khoury scored her first goal for Nantes, helping her team win 3–0 against Orléans.
 She ended the 2021–22 season with six goals in 20 league games, missing out on Division 1 promotion by one point.
 Khoury also scored one goal in five Coupe de France games, helping her side reach the semi-finals.

+The following season, in 2022–23, Khoury scored five goals in 18 league games, as well as two goals in three Coupe de France games.
+Nantes finished in third place.

+Strasbourg

+On 28 July 2023, fellow Division 2 team Strasbourg announced the signing of Khoury.
+She scored four goals in 19 games in the 2023–24 league season, helping her team win the championship and gain promotion to the Première Ligue.

+On 12 January 2025, Khoury scored a brace in a 4–0 win in the Coupe de France against VGA Saint-Maur.
+She helped her side avoid relegation in the last matchday, finishing in ninth place in the 2024–25 Première Ligue.